Discernment and Assessment

 The Discernment Process is designed for those who sense a call to any of the ministries of the Church of Scotland.

-Applicants, who have attended a Vocations information day, will be invited to attend a screening interview with Healthlink 360.
-Following the Healthlink 360 interview, should the applicant be allowed to continue in the process, the Ministries Council will set up a placement for the applicant to embark on the Discernment Process.
+Applicants, who have attended a Vocations Information Day, will be invited to complete an online screening questionnaire.
+Following the questionnaire, should the applicant be allowed to continue in the process, the Ministries Council will set up a placement for the applicant to embark on the Discernment Process.